-The Interim Retail Payments Advisory Committee (the Committee) is established as a forum to provide advice and industry expertise to the Bank of Canada as the Bank designs and operationalizes the Retail Payments Supervisory Framework.
-In particular, the Committee would provide advice and expertise to support the Bank of Canada on the following topics:
+The Retail Payments Advisory Committee (RPAC) is a forum to provide advice and industry expertise to the Bank of Canada (Bank) as the Bank designs and operationalizes its Retail Payments Supervisory Framework.
+In particular, RPAC would provide advice and expertise to support the Bank of Canada on the following topics:

-- Supervisory framework: including facilitating the Bank’s understanding of the payment service provider (PSP) segment of the payments ecosystem and providing considerations for the Bank’s risk assessment, oversight monitoring, and enforcement procedures.
+- Supervisory framework: facilitating the Bank’s understanding of the retail payments segment of the financial ecosystem and providing considerations for the Bank’s supervisory approaches;

-- Industry developments: including bringing forward relevant issues for discussion, identifying areas of research, and considerations on how the Bank can best meet its proposed mandate.
+- Industry developments: raising relevant issues for discussion, identifying areas of research and considering how the Bank of Canada can best meet its new supervisory mandate.

 Expectations of the Chair

-The Chair is responsible for selecting members of the Committee.
-In addition, the Chair is responsible for tabling open issues for discussion in relation to the Retail Payment Oversight Framework.
-The Chair will organize and host Committee meetings as well as share with members the documents necessary to facilitate discussions.
+The Chair is responsible for selecting members of RPAC.
+In addition, the Chair is responsible for tabling open issues for discussion in relation to Retail Payments Supervision.
+The Chair will organize and host RPAC meetings as well as share documents necessary to facilitate discussions.

-Membership of the Committee is determined by the Chair.
-The Chair will consider size, maturity, geographic location, and type of services provided in order to select members that are broadly representative of PSPs – as defined in the Department of Finance Canada consultation document on retail payments oversight.
-Members are invited based on a wide range of considerations, including the ability to engage effectively on a broad range of complex policy and technical issues, as well as general issues relevant to retail payments oversight.
+Membership of RPAC is determined by the Chair.
+The Chair will consider size, maturity, geographic location, and type of services provided in order to select members that are broadly representative of payment service providers.
+Members are invited based on a wide range of considerations, including the ability to engage effectively on a broad range of complex policy and technical issues, as well as general issues relevant to the regulatory frameworks applicable to retail payments.

 Membership is extended by the Chair to an organization.
-The organization is responsible for selecting an appropriate representative to sit on the Committee.
+The organization is responsible for selecting an appropriate representative to sit on RPAC.
 Representatives are expected to be familiar with and able to make decisions on risk mitigation and regulatory compliance options.

 Expectations of members

-Members are expected to sit on the Committee for the full term.
+Members are expected to sit on RPAC for the full term of one year, after which its mandate and membership will be re-evaluated.

 Members represent their firms and should be able to speak on behalf of their organization and have knowledge with respect to a range of topics in their organization, including operations, risk management, technical issues, and compliance.
 Members should actively discuss policy issues, share best practices, share organizational concerns, and provide potential solutions.

-Members are expected to dedicate the time and resources to the work of the Committee and any applicable sub-committees.
-Members are also expected to attend all regularly scheduled meetings in person or via video conference.
+Members are expected to dedicate the time and resources to the work of RPAC and any applicable sub-committees.
+Members are also expected to attend regularly scheduled meetings in person or via video conference.

 Members are expected to be aware of their obligations under the Competition Act and avoid the disclosure of any competitively sensitive information.
 Members should inform the Chair of any Competition Act concerns of which they become aware and which arise from the Committee’s discussions.